erikeldridge/app-quality-cookbook/testability/pattern.md

 Some static analysis tools will identify standard "code smells" associated with known patterns.

 Note: dogmatic adherence to patterns can introduce complexity, so tread lightly

-## Goals

-* Identify a code smell
-* Determine an appropriate pattern
-* Refactoring the code to a pattern

 ## Prerequisites